 Ever since the US economy began to collapse in 2008, the APY for savings, money markets and CD accounts have been crap through just about every bank.
 Through my research and determination to make the biggest bang for my buck (pun intended), I decided to go with an online bank.

-I liked the idea of an online bank because
+I liked the idea of online banks because

 - I couldn’t access it as easily so the temptation of using that money wasn’t there